 Find Your Internship

-Explore a list of possible internship programs by clicking here.
-These internship providers are categorized by the following subheadings: Georgia Government, International, Law, Community Outreach, Media, Health and Business.
-This list is updated every year.
-Keep in mind that it is up to the student to secure an internship with an external provider and this list simply is a place to start.
+One of the best places to search for internships is GSU Handshake, so consider starting there.
+You can also explore a departmental list of possible internship programs by clicking here.
+These internship providers are categorized by the following subheadings: Georgia Government, International, Law, Community Outreach, Health, Business, Internship Clearing Houses, National Think Tanks/Etc., and National Government/Etc. This list is updated every year.
+Keep in mind that it is up to the student to secure an internship with an external provider and this list is simply a place to start.
 There are other possible internship providers.

-One internship program of note is the Georgia Legislative Intern Program under the direction of Dr. Daniel Franklin.
+One internship program of note is the Georgia Legislative Intern Program under the direction of Dr. Stephanie Kerce.
 These are paid full-time internships open to all junior and senior college students of any major.
 Selected interns work during the legislative session in the spring semester.
 Interested students should complete an application and return it to the Political Science Department.

-For more information about internship opportunities, contact your faculty advisor or the internship coordinator for the GSU Political Science Department, Dr. Christopher Brown.
+For more information about internship opportunities, contact your faculty advisor or the internship coordinator for the Georgia State Political Science Department, Dr. Christopher Brown.